To homepage

 Written sources from before 1500 are scarce.
 Dutch people with an immigrant background usually have to make do with written sources that go back even less in time.
 As a result, the search for ancestors comes to a halt at a certain point.
 DNA research can then offer a solution.

-It is possible to trace early ancestors based on DNA research.
+Based on DNA research it is possible to trace early ancestors based.
 DNA research can also provide clarity about the kind of relationship that living persons have with each other.
 DNA testing can also offer a solution in situations where a written source is not considered to be sufficiently reliable.

-On this webpage the different methods of genealogical DNA research are explained.
+This webpage explains the various methods of genealogical DNA research.
 The results obtained by webmaster Peter van Boheemen serve as an illustration.
-First of all, it describes who the ancestors of the European population are.
+First of all, it is described who the ancestors of the European population are.

-In the Sub-Sahara there is no mixing of Homo sapiens with other human forms.
-From here, the Homo sapiens spread across Africa, including to Morocco, where remains of about 300,000 years old are found in 2017.
-In Africa there is a completely different climate than the Neanderthal in Europe at that time has to deal with.
+Then Homo sapiens appears in the Sub-Sahara and spreads from here across Africa.
+Including to Morocco, where remains of approximately 300,000 years old are found in 2017.
+Africa will then have a completely different climate than what Neanderthals in Europe have to deal with at that time.

-Between 400,000 and 220,000 years ago, early Homo sapiens migrated to Europe, where they mingle with Neanderthals.
-This explains that the late Neanderthals have traces of Homo sapiens in their DNA.
-There is no admixture in Asia, so the Denisovas remain closely related to the early Neanderthals.
-However, the early migrated Homo sapiens do not survive in Europe.
+Early Homo sapiens soon migrate to Europe, where they mix with Neanderthals.
+This explains why late Neanderthals have traces of Homo sapiens in their DNA.
+There is no question of admixture with the Denisovans.
+However, the early-migrated Homo sapiens do not persist in Europe.

-About 60,000 years ago, Homo sapiens emigrated again from Africa to Europe and Asia and then to America and Australia.
+About 60,000 years ago, Homo sapiens migrate again from Africa to Europe and Asia and then to America and Australia.
 This leads to the creation of the current world population.
-In the initial phase, some mixing takes place with Neanderthal and Denisova.
-Today’s inhabitants of the world still have traces of this in their DNA.
+In the initial phase, some mixing takes place with Neanderthals and Denisovans.
+Today’s inhabitants of the world still bear traces of this in their DNA.

-About 40,000 years ago, Homo sapiens migrated via the Danube Delta to Central Europe, where a cold climate still prevails.
-The Neanderthal dies out shortly afterwards, giving Homo sapiens supremacy in Europe.
-The Homo sapiens live there as a hunter-gatherer.
-He also manifests himself as an artist by making jewelry, statuettes and cave paintings.
+About 40,000 years ago, Homo sapiens move via the Danube Delta to Central Europe, where a cold climate still prevails.
+The Neanderthals die out shortly afterwards, leaving Homo sapiens supremacy in Europe.
+Homo sapiens live there as a hunter-gatherer.
+They also manifest theirselves as an artist by making jewelry, statuettes and cave paintings.

 Between 24,000-18,000 years, Homo sapiens experience extreme cold.
 They then withdraw to SW Europe (Spain and Portugal).
-When the weather warms, a return to Central Europe takes place.
-People from the Balkans also come there.
-Subsequently, a homogeneous population of technically advanced hunter-gatherers with blue eyes and dark skin arises.
+When the climate warms, a return to Central Europe takes place.
+People also come there from the Balkan.
+This creates a homogeneous population of technically highly developed hunter-gatherers with blue eyes and dark skin.
 About 13,000 years ago a stadial (cold period) follows, but this is not extreme.

 From 12,000 years ago, the climate is getting friendlier.
 In the Near East, the first forms of agriculture (arable farming and livestock farming) then arise.
 This led to a migration of farmers from Anatolia to Europe 8,000 years ago.
 The hunter-gatherers with their considerably darker skin then retreat further and further in the direction of England and Scandinavia.

-A third and final migration to Western Europe occurs about 5,000 years ago.
-This time from the Pontic Steppe (region north of the Black and Caspian Sea).
-They are nomadic herders who are very mobile because of the use of horses and wagons and are already able to work bronze.
-At the time of their arrival, it is suspected that Central Europe is sparesely populated because of plague outbreaks.
+About 5,000 years ago, a third and final migration to Western Europe occurs This time from the Pontic Steppe (region north of the Black and Caspian Sea).
+They are nomadic herders who are very mobile due to the use of horses and wagons and are already able to work bronze.
+At the time of their arrival, it is suspected that Central Europe is sparesely populated due to plague outbreaks.

 The foregoing explains that three dominant genetic components can be distinguished in the DNA of today’s Europeans.
 These come from the hunter-gatherers, the farmers from Anatolia and the herders of the Pontic Steppe.

-The following nuance is in order.
+The following nuance fits here.
 The DNA of the people who differ most from each other worldwide, is 99.8% identical.
 Hence, within the group of Europeans, differences in genetic origin can only be determined with the help of very advanced techniques.

 Source: Johannes Krause and Thomas Trappe.
 The journey of our genes, A story about us and our ancestors (in Dutch; also available in German).
 ISBN 978-90-468-2681-2, p.
 285 (Nieuw Amsterdam 2020).